guanguans/laravel-skeleton/README.md

 * [dcblogdev/laravel-sent-emails](https://github.com/dcblogdev/laravel-sent-emails) - Store outgoing emails in Laravel
 * [divineomega/password_exposed](https://github.com/DivineOmega/password_exposed/releases) - This PHP package provides a `password_exposed` helper function, that uses the haveibeenpwned.com API to check if a password has been exposed in a data breach.
 * [dragon-code/laravel-data-dumper](https://github.com/TheDragonCode/laravel-data-dumper) - Adding data from certain tables when executing the `php artisan schema:dump` console command
-* [dragon-code/laravel-route-names](https://github.com/TheDragonCode/laravel-route-names) - Automatic generation of route names
 * [dragon-code/support](https://github.com/TheDragonCode/support) - Support package is a collection of helpers and tools for any project.
-* [echolabsdev/prism](https://github.com/echolabsdev/prism) - A powerful Laravel package for integrating Large Language Models (LLMs) into your applications.
+* [echolabsdev/prism](https://github.com/prism-php/prism) - A powerful Laravel package for integrating Large Language Models (LLMs) into your applications.
 * [elao/enum](https://github.com/Elao/PhpEnums) - Extended PHP enums capabilities and frameworks integrations
 * [elastic/ecs-logging](https://github.com/elastic/ecs-logging-php) - Format and enrich your log files in the elastic common schema
 * [elasticsearch/elasticsearch](https://github.com/elastic/elasticsearch-php) - PHP Client for Elasticsearch